Elijah-Dangerfield/A-star-search/README.md

 # OLA1
 This is an open lab assignment for CSCI 4350, an introduction to artificail intelligence.

-The goal of this code is to test differning heuristics in an a-star search of finding the goal state for the famous 8 puzzle problem.
+The goal of this code is to test differing heuristic choices in an a-star search of finding the goal state for the famous 8 puzzle problem.

 ![](http://www.aiai.ed.ac.uk/~gwickler/images/8-puzzle-states.png)